sreesh2411/sreesh2411.github.io/README.md

 [Github Link](https://github.com/sreesh2411/NLP-Projects/tree/main/auto-text-generation)<br>

 ### Twitter Sentiment Analysis
 Sentiment Analysis of the tweet to computationally determine whether a piece of writing is positive, negative or neutral.
-Some novel steps I encountered in the project were understanding the working of textblob, understanding Twitter APIs and how to connect to them etc.
+Some novel steps I encountered in the project were understanding the working of textblob, understanding Twitter APIs and how to connect to them etc.<br>
 [Github Link](https://github.com/sreesh2411/NLP-Projects/tree/main/twitter-sentiment-analysis)

 For other NLP Projects, check out [this link](https://github.com/sreesh2411/NLP-Projects/)